airbus-cert/skyblue.team/content/posts/flareon9.md

 ![](/images/flareon9/5/7.png)

-It was also the place where it concatenates the header and the random number.
+It was also the place where it adds the random number (`myNumber`) to the User-Agent header.
 The function `sub_2E25B0` was the last one to handle this number before concatenating it.
 It was actually converting it into a string:

 ![](/images/flareon9/5/8.png)

-So we just patched the program to hardcode `11950` in `v3`:
+We simply patched this function to hardcode the value `11950` in `v3`, as seen in the original PCAP:

 ![](/images/flareon9/5/9.png)